sampadkar21/Visual_Grounding/README.md

 ## Training & Evaluation

 The model was trained for 10 epochs using the AdamW optimizer and a cosine learning rate scheduler.
 The loss was calculated using the distance_box_iou_loss.
+The training code is present in the [.ipynb file](Visual_Grounding/visual-grounding.ipynb)

 **Training Results**:
 ```table